darkmord1991/DarkChaos-255/README-hinterlandbg-config.md

 - Broadcast.Period is in seconds.
 - If KillItemId is set to 0 the item reward for player kills is disabled.
 - KillHonorValues is a CSV string; the first 4 values are used (fallbacks: 17,11,19,22).
-- You can also set these in worldserver.conf; the separate file is optional.
 - NPCEntriesAlliance/Horde are CSV creature entry IDs; when killed by the opposite team, the killer receives NPCTokenItem.
 - NPCEntryCountsAlliance/Horde let you override the token amount for specific entries (entry:count).
 If not set, NPCTokenItemCount is used.
 - The killer receives a brief whisper indicating the number of tokens awarded for configured NPC kills.